Edgar-Donk/frothy-brew/docs/scale/tickinterval.rst

                     rely=1, anchor='n')

 This gives a reasonably good correlation, but may be slightly innaccurate at the lowest values.
-A better estimate needs to account for the sizes of the cursor at the two extremes and the trough border thickness.
+A better estimate would account for the sizes of the cursor at the two extremes and the trough border thickness.
 The travel of the slider is from the border thickness plus half the slider length to the length of the trough minus the border thickness minus half the slider length.
 This